Nani509167/Plan-My-Study-/README.md

 ![Alt text](/img/s7.png)

-That's all about it, now you know how to use StudyWise and there are no limits to how much you can accomplish and be successful!
+That's all about it, now you know how to use Plan-My-Study and there are no limits to how much you can accomplish and be successful!